-After over 150 appearances during his second spell at the club, Defoe received interest from overseas and opted to join Toronto FC in 2014.
+After more than 150 appearances during his second spell at the club, Defoe received interest from overseas and opted to join Toronto FC in 2014.

-However, despite netting 11 goals in his first 16 games for the MLS side, hewas offered a three-and-a-half year deal from Sunderland and returned to the Premier League in January 2015.
+However, despite netting 11 goals in his first 16 games for the MLS side, he was offered a three-and-a-half year deal by Sunderland and returned to the Premier League in January 2015.

-Nevertheless, Defoe couldn't save David Moyes' side the following year and found himself subject to a wealth of interest from Premier League clubs.
+Nevertheless, Defoe could not save David Moyes' side the following year and found himself subject to a wealth of interest from Premier League clubs.

-In his first season back in Dorset, Defoe scored the memorable winner against the Seagulls but also a sublime double against Crystal Palace in December - the second goal at Selhurst Park claiming the striker a goal of the month award - as well as a late leveller away at Watford in March.
+In his first season back in Dorset, Defoe scored the memorable winner against the Seagulls and a sublime double against Crystal Palace in December - the second goal at Selhurst Park claiming the striker a goal of the month award - as well as a late leveller at Watford in March.